v1k70rk4/ha-samsungtv-smart/info.md

-# HomeAssistant - SamsungTV Tizen Component
+# HomeAssistant - SamsungTV Smart Component

 This is a custom component to allow control of SamsungTV devices in [HomeAssistant](https://home-assistant.io).
 Is a modified version of the built-in [samsungtv](https://www.home-assistant.io/integrations/samsungtv/) with some extra features.<br/>
 **This plugin is only for 2016+ TVs model!** (maybe all tizen family)